 25. Instead of eating out with friends, have a buffet in your home.
 Ask your guests to bring a dish, side dish, or dessert.
 Allow everybody to take home leftovers for their lunch the next day.

 26. Have a definite plan of action for saving money.
-Decide how much money you’re going to save per month, and where it's going to go (saving account, IRS account, etc.) Then treat that amount of money as a monthly bill.
-In other words, you must pay yourself, just as you must pay your electric bill and your phone bill.
+Decide how much money you’re going to set aside per month, and where it's going to go (IRS savings account, etc.).
+Then treat that amount of money as a monthly bill.
+In other words, you must pay yourself, just as you must pay your phone and electric bills.

 28. Use organic products for your skin care.
 Several years ago, I gave up Oil of Olay face products for coconut, mango, and shea butter oil, and my skin has never looked or felt healthier.